mherling/DistrictHeatSim/README.md

 - "net_simulation.py" creates a pandapipes net from gis-data.
 Alternatively, "net_generation_test.py" can be used to create a test net with the same functionality to test future algorithms.

 heat requirement
-- implementation of the VDI 4655 for load profile calculation
+- implementation of the VDI 4655 for load profile calculation (based on the available Excel-file from https://www.umwelt-campus.de/energietools)

 # Data
 For the developement and testing of the algorithms and functions, geodata is required.
 In this case a few local adresses in Zittau were choosed and geocoded.
 Also some synthetic datapoints were added.
 This dataset is saved as the csv-file "Beispieldaten_ETRS89.csv".
 The district heating network will be generated for these datapoints.